-Making Vegan pesto is one refreshing way to incorporate more green leaves into our diets.
+Making Vegan pesto sauce is one refreshing way to incorporate more green leaves into our diets.
 Don’t you agree?
-This vegan kale pesto recipe is easy, nutritious, and very delicious.
+This vegan pesto sauce recipe is easy, nutritious, and very delicious.
 Something you should try tonight!
 Even if you have a kale-hater in your family, this yummy pesto recipe will change that!

 The original pesto flavor from pine nuts and basil are complimented perfectly by steamed kale while adding tons of nutrition to the dish.